 Past students entered the annual Netwaste Waste to Art competition with great results.

-Tami is so passionate about promoting creativity in kids that she introduced The Wacky Challenge for children in N.S.W., Australia, who cannot attend classes at the Blue Mountains studio.
+Tami is so passionate about promoting creativity in kids that she introduced The Wacky Challenge for children in Australia, who cannot attend classes at the Blue Mountains studio.

 The competition is absolutely free to enter and entices children away from screens and into creative thinking with the promise of a certificate and prize for winners.
+Join the Wacky Workshops VIP group on Facebook to join in the fun.

 In addition to the challenge and private classes, Tami regularly holds themed group classes and hosts creative birthday party workshops.